-In the distant past, people were both awed and alarmed by comets, perceiving them as "long-haired" stars that appeared unpredictably and unannounced in the sky.
-To some ancient observers, an elongated comet looked like a fiery sword blazing across the night sky.
-Chinese astronomers kept extensive records for centuries, including illustrations of characteristic types of comet tails.
-They recorded the times of cometary appearances and disappearances in addition to celestial positions.
+In the distant past, people were both awed and alarmed by comets, perceiving them as long-haired stars that appeared in the sky unannounced and unpredictably.
+Chinese astronomers kept extensive records for centuries, including illustrations of characteristic types of comet tails, times of cometary appearances and disappearances, and celestial positions.
 These historic comet annals have proven to be a valuable resource for later astronomers.

-We now know that comets are leftovers from the dawn of the solar system around 4.6 billion years ago, and consist mostly of ice coated with dark organic material.
-They have been referred to as dirty snowballs.
+We now know that comets are leftovers from the dawn of our solar system around 4.6 billion years ago, and consist mostly of ice coated with dark organic material.
+They have been referred to as "dirty snowballs."
 They may yield important clues about the formation of our solar system.
 Comets may have brought water and organic compounds, the building blocks of life, to the early Earth and other parts of the solar system.

-Most comets travel a safe distance from the sun -- comet Halley comes no closer than 89 million km (55 million miles).
-However, some comets, called sun-grazers, crash straight into the sun or get so close that they break up and evaporate.
+Most comets travel a safe distance from the sun - comet Halley comes no closer than 89 million kilometers (55 million miles).
+However, some comets, called sungrazers, crash straight into the Sun or get so close that they break up and evaporate.

-Scientists have long wanted to study comets in some detail, tantalized by the few 1986 images of comet Halley's nucleus from the Giotto mission.
-NASA's Deep Space 1 spacecraft flew by comet Borrelly in 2001 and photographed its nucleus, which is about 8 km (5 miles) long.
+Scientists have long wanted to study comets in some detail, tantalized by the few 1986 images of comet Halley's nucleus.
+NASA's Deep Space 1 spacecraft flew by comet Borrelly in 2001 and photographed its nucleus, which is about 8 kilometers (5 miles) long.

-The Deep Impact spacecraft and the Stardust spacecraft are healthy and have been retargeted.
-Deep Impact's mission, EPOXI (Extrasolar Planet Observation and Deep Impact Extended Investigation), comprises two projects: the Deep Impact Extended Investigation (DIXI) will encounter comet Hartley 2 in 2010 and the Extrasolar Planet Observation and Characterization (EPOCh) investigation will search for Earth-size planets around other stars.
-NASA returns to comet Tempel 1 in 2011, when the Stardust New Exploration of Tempel 1 (NExT) mission will observe changes since Deep Impact's 2005 encounter.
+After their successful primary missions, the Deep Impact spacecraft and the Stardust spacecraft were still healthy and were retargeted for additional cometary flybys.
+Deep Impact's mission, EPOXI (Extrasolar Planet Observation and Deep Impact Extended Investigation), comprised two projects: the Deep Impact Extended Investigation (DIXI), which encountered comet Hartley 2 in November 2010, and the Extrasolar Planet Observation and Characterization (EPOCh) investigation, which searched for Earth-size planets around other stars on route to Hartley 2.
+NASA returned to comet Tempel 1 in 2011, when the Stardust New Exploration of Tempel 1 (NExT) mission observed changes in the nucleus since Deep Impact's 2005 encounter.

 How Comets Get Their Names